andrebergvind/cyclistic-bike-share-analysis/README.md

 The director of marketing at Cyclistic believes the company’s future growth depends on maximizing the number of annual memberships.
 The goal of this project is to analyze how casual riders and annual members use Cyclistic bikes differently, uncover actionable insights, and provide data-driven recommendations to convert casual riders into annual members, ultimately supporting the company’s long-term growth.

+In Chicago’s Divvy bike-share system, annual members require to pay an up front fee of 143 dollars per year and can enjoy unlimited 45 minute rides with no unlocking fees.
+Additional cost per minute is only added when exceeding the 45 minute limit.

+In contrast, casual riders pay per ride, with unlocking fees of 1 dollar and additonal per-minute usage rates of 0.22 dollars.

 **Main Question:**
 How do casual vs member users behave differently, and how can Cyclistic convert casual users into members?